Alert 1 of 0

 sad woman sitting on couch

 Man, this is a hard one.
 No one wants to think about their loved ones passing away, let alone themselves!
 But that is not fair to the people we love and leave behind.
 2019 was a very hard year for my family.
 My stepdad passed away from a long battle with cancer in October and my grandmother passed away in November.
 I tried to help my mom navigate the waters of what to do when her husband of 38 years passed away and then her mom.
 There are so many things that have to be taken care.
 The decision making and hard days don’t stop when the funeral has been planned, paid for, and taken place.
 No, that is just the beginning.
 It can take months or even years to finalize all the financial and legal issues that come up when someone passes away.
-The financial affairs surrounding my MeeMaw’s estate were just finalized at the end of 2020.
-And my mom received another check in my stepdads name just a few weeks ago… a year and a half after he died.
+The financial affairs surrounding my MeeMaw’s estate were not finalized until the end of 2020.
+And my mom received another check in my stepdads name a year and a half after he died.

 As hard as that year was for all of us it also opened our eyes to what needed to be completed before something like that happened again.
 I hate to think about my mom not being here anymore but that won’t stop it from one day being my reality.
 One day my husband or children will be faced with my passing and I want to make sure I do everything possible to make the process as easy as I can.
 Of course, ‘easy’ is not a word that accurately describes any part of death but if I can do my piece to help, I want to.
 Below are some things to think about and have in place BEFORE you need them…